-Things can change quickly in the modernist cooking world.
+Things can change quickly in the cooking world.
 This can be a bad thing for the cooks but it's great for the people who give them gifts!

 Sometimes it can be hard to find good gifts for the chef in your life.
-Luckily, with modernist cooking there are several options for great gifts you can give.
+Luckily, with there are several options for great gifts you can give.
 Here are some of my favorite tools and books.

 I've put together some great collections of items to help cooks get started out in modernist cooking or in a specific technique.